FastLR: Non-Autoregressive Lipreading Model with Integrate-and-Fire: Experiments and Results

 \subsection{Main Results}

-We conduct experiments of FastLR, and compare them with autoregressive lipreading baseline and some mainstream state-of-the-art of AR lipreading models on the GRID and LRS2 datasets respectively.
+We conduct experiments of FastLR, and compare them with lipreading baseline and some mainstream state-of-the-art of AR lipreading models on the GRID and LRS2 datasets respectively.
 As for TM-seq2seq~\cite{afouras2018deepav}, it has the same Transformer settings with FastLR and works as the AR teacher for NPD selection.
 We also apply CTC loss and BPE technique to TM-seq2seq for a fair comparison. \footnote{Our reproduction has a weaker performance compared with the results reported in \cite{afouras2018compare,afouras2018deepav}.
 Because we do not have the resource of MV-LRS, a non-public dataset which contains individual word excerpts of frequent words used by \cite{afouras2018compare, afouras2018deepav}.
 Thus, we do not adopt curriculum learning strategy as \citet{afouras2018compare}. }

 The results on two datasets are listed in Table \ref{res_grid} and \ref{res_lrs2}.
 We can see that 1) WAS~\cite{chung2017lip} and TM-seq2seq~\cite{afouras2018compare, afouras2018deepav} obtain the best results of autoregressive lipreading model on GRID and LRS2.
 Compared with them, FastLR only has a slight WER absolute increase of 1.5\% and 5.5\% respectively.
-2) Moreover, on GRID dataset, FastLR outperforms LipNet~\cite{assael2016lipnet} for 0.3\% WER, and exceeds LSTM~\cite{wand2016lipreading} with a notable margin; On LRS2 dataset, FastLR achieves better WER scores than WAS and BLSTM+CTC~\cite{afouras2018compare} and keeps comparable performance with LIBS~\cite{zhao2019hearing} and FC-15~\cite{afouras2018compare}.
+2) Moreover, on GRID dataset, FastLR outperforms LipNet~\cite{assael2016lipnet} for 0.3\% WER, and exceeds LSTM~\cite{wand2016lipreading} with a notable margin; On LRS2 dataset, FastLR achieves better WER scores than WAS and BLSTM+CTC~\cite{afouras2018compare} and keeps comparable performance with LIBS~\cite{zhao2019hearing}.
 In addition, compared with LIBS, we do not introduce any distillation method in training stage, and compared with WAS and TM-seq2seq, we do not leverage information from other datasets beyond GRID and LRS2.
 We also propose a baseline non-autoregressive lipreading model without Integrate-and-Fire module termed as NAR-LR (base), and conduct experiments for comparison.
 As the result shows, FastLR outperforms this NAR baseline distinctly.
 The overview of the design for NAR-LR (base) is shown in Figure \ref{nar_lr}.